Plamil Foods: Plantmilk Society

-Plamil Foods began life as the Plantmilk Society, which was founded in June 1956 by Leslie Cross (1914 – 2 December 1979), vice-president of the Vegan Society.
+Plamil Foods began life as the Plantmilk Society, which was founded in June 1956 by Leslie Cross (1914 – 2 December 1979), vice-president of The Vegan Society.
 The Vegan Society emerged in 1944 as a result of a split within the British Vegetarian Society over whether vegetarians should consume dairy products and eggs.
 Cross, who became a vegan in 1942, wrote regularly about the issue to the society's magazine, the Vegetarian Messenger, arguing that dairy-milk production was cruel and exploitative.

-One of the early concerns of the Vegan Society was how to produce a commercial plant milk.
+One of the early concerns of The Vegan Society was how to produce a commercial plant milk.
 In the spring of 1956, Cross placed an article in The Vegan proposing the creation of the Veganmilk Association.
 The aim would be to "produce and make available to the general public in Great Britain a milk, the ingredients of which would be of plant origin; which would satisfy nutritional requirements; and which would be palatable, attractive, and simple to use for the purposes for which dairy milk is now used."

 Members decided to call it the Plantmilk Society.
 The London Evening News carried a story about the new society, under the headline "Now your milk may come from a plant."
 C. Arthur Ling (1919–2005) became the chair, and Leslie Cross the treasurer and secretary.
 (As of 2015 one of C. Arthur Ling's sons, Adrian, is the managing director of Plamil Foods.)
 The first annual general meeting was held on 6 October 1956 at Friends' House in Euston Road, London.

 Plantmilk Ltd

 It took several years of research and an investment of £20,000 to produce the soy milk, which was fortified with calcium and vitamins B2, B12 and D2.
 In 1965 the society became a limited company, Plantmilk Ltd, with Cross as its first full-time employee, and began production of its milk, which it called Plamil, from a rented factory in Iver, Buckinghamshire.
 A group of 16 vegans later took out loans to buy the freehold of a factory in Folkestone, Kent.
+Alan Stoddard was chairman of Plantmilk Ltd.

-In 1972 the company changed its name to Plamil Foods.
+In 1972, the company changed its name to Plamil Foods.
 During the 1970s, echoing the pressure brought by the American dairy industry in the 1930s, the company was not allowed in England to refer to its product as "soya milk," but had to call it "liquid food of plant origin," and thereafter "soya plantmilk."

+Plamil Foods

+Arthur Ling moved the company from Slough to Folkestone in the 1972.
+The old factory in Slough was demolished to make room for the M4 motorway.
+In the 1980s, when his son Adrian was studying mechanical engineering at university, he asked him to come and help make vegan chocolate.
+The business is the first UK chocolate manufacturer to be certified organic.
+Adrian became the director of Plamil Foods.